moneykit/moneykit-ios/README.md

 #### Swift Package Manager

 1. To integrate MoneyKit using Swift Package Manager, Swift version >= 5.5 is required.
-2. In your Xcode project from the Project Navigator select your project, activate the Package Dependencies tab and click on the plus symbol to open the Add Package popup window:
+2. In your Xcode project, from the Project Navigator, select your project, activate the Package Dependencies tab, and click on the plus symbol to open the Add Package popup window:
 3. Enter the MoneyKit package URL https://github.com/moneykit/moneykit-ios into the search bar in the top right corner of the Add Package popup window.
 4. Select the moneykit-ios package.
-5. Choose your Dependency Rule (we recommend Up to Next Major Version).
+5. Choose your dependency rule (we recommend Up to Next Major Version).
 6. Select the project to which you would like to add MoneyKit, then click Add Package.
 7. Select the MoneyKit package and click Add Package.
 8. Verify that the MoneyKit package was properly added as a dependency to your project.